 Section l. - Committee Appointments

 Unless otherwise provided, the President, with the consent of the Board, may appoint committees as are necessary and which are not in conflict with other provisions of these Bylaws, determine the number of members on any such committee, and make appointments to such committees from the eligible members of The Society.
-Unless otherwise provided, appointments to all committees shall be for a term of one (1) year.
+Unless otherwise provided, appointments to all committees shall be for a renewable term of one (1) year.

 All committee appointments shall be published annually.
 Vacancies which occur during the year may be filled by appointment by the President.